t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 * * *
 <A NAME="level_3_heading_4">
-### Example #2: Mounting a Cryptoloop Volume Encrypted Using XOR
+### Example #2: Opening a Cryptoloop Container Encrypted Using XOR
 </A>

-This is the second simplest form of Linux volume file, and is the simplest case to confirm that passwords are being accepted and used correctly.
+This is the second simplest form of Linux container file, and is the simplest case to confirm that passwords are being accepted and used correctly.

-Creating the volume file under Linux:
+Creating the container file under Linux:

 		dd if=/dev/zero of=./vol_xor bs=1k count=1024
 		losetup -e XOR /dev/loop0 ./vol_xor